mrizaln/octave-ndjson/README.md

         { "a": 2, "b": [6, 7, 8] }
     ```

-    if parsed will default parameters will return an error with message:
+    if parsed with default parameters will return an error with message:

     ```
         octave> ndjson_load_string(data)